exasol/hadoop-etl-udfs/doc/deployment-guide.md

-## Deploying the Hadoop ETL UDFs Step By Step
+# Deploying the Hadoop ETL UDFs

-Run the following steps to deploy your UDFs:
+Run the following steps to deploy your User Defined Functions (UDFs).

-### 1. Prerequisites:
+## 1. Prerequisites

 * EXASOL Advanced Edition (version 6.0 or newer) or Free Small Business Edition.
 * JDK & Maven to build from source
 * Connectivity from EXASOL to Hadoop: Make sure that following Hadoop services can be accessed from EXASOL.
 In case of problems please use an [UDF to check the connectivity](https://www.exasol.com/support/browse/SOL-307).